Last Updated on December 19, 2018 by Dave Schoenbeck

 Watch the horizon.

-The people who get promoted are the candidates that can see beyond the horizon and keep a balanced perspective between their work and the work of the business.
+The candidates who get promoted are the ones who can see beyond the horizon and maintain a balanced perspective between their work and the work of the business.
 The difference between the good and the great is the ability to see the big picture and stay focused on the horizon.

-If you want to improve your results, find a way to measure it.
+To improve your results, find a way to measure them.

-I propose that you develop a short list of measurements for your business dashboard and that you review your progress at least monthly.
-When you get clarity on your results and your plans, it is much easier to drive improvements.
+You should develop a short list of measurements for your business dashboard and review your progress at least monthly.
+Clarity on your results and plans makes it much easier to drive improvements.

 Don’t underestimate the importance of influencing and leading people.